Data Privacy

 In a digitally driven marketplace, Vermont businesses and nonprofits rely on basic consumer data to engage with and retain customers in an efficient and cost-effective way.
 Any new privacy legislation should ensure Vermont businesses can continue to responsibly utilize data-driven approaches, such as email marketing, targeted advertising, and customer retention efforts, without imposing undue restrictions that hinder their ability to thrive in the 21st-century economy.

-Privacy legislation mirroring what was considered in 2024 made Vermont an outlier in data privacy and included an extreme and unclear regulatory framework.
+Privacy legislation mirroring what was considered in 2024 would make Vermont an outlier in data privacy and included an extreme and unclear regulatory framework.
 This would significantly limit how businesses, particularly small and medium-sized businesses and nonprofits across the state, engage with current and prospective Vermont customers, undermining the ability of businesses and nonprofits to compete effectively in the digital marketplace.

 Private Right of Action (PRA)

-Concern: With the first-of-its-kind private right of action, Vermont will be the test case for the plaintiffs bar, and laws with private right of action often result in class action lawsuits that primarily benefit the plaintiff’s attorneys, and inclusion of PRA will only hurt Vermont businesses and consumers, changing products and services for Vermont and introducing the threat of a lawsuit.
-National plaintiff attorney groups are lobbying hard in Montpelier for this provision and Vermont businesses need to stand up to them.
+Vermont cannot afford to be the test case for the plaintiffs bar, and laws with a private right of action often result in class action lawsuits that primarily benefit the plaintiff’s attorneys.
+Inclusion of a PRA must be avoided, as it is in the New England model.
+PRAs will only hurt Vermont businesses and consumers, changing products and services for Vermont and introducing the threat of a lawsuit.
+Instead, the New England model eliminates PRA, empowering enforcement authority solely with the attorney general, ensuring penalties are targeted and proportionate